Postpartum support units in Denver

 • Begin the transition home

-The American Academy of Pediatrics recommends that all babies spend time skin-to-skin right after birth.
-This is because skin-to-skin contact is a key element in helping parents and baby bond after labor and delivery.
+The American Academy of Pediatrics recommends that, when possible, all babies spend time skin-to-skin right after birth.
+Skin-to-skin contact can be a key element in helping you and your partner bond with baby after labor and delivery.
 This bond is important because it increases the success rate of breastfeeding and offers additional benefits, such as:

 • Exposes baby to the normal bacteria on mom's skin, which may prevent them from getting sick